MStokluska/REST-Tutorial/readme.md

 This is a very simple database with only a few users and tasks and each task is assigned to a certain user.

-As we want to send the actual data to our client now and not just "pong", add the following lines to our `index.js`:
+- As we want to send the actual data to our client now and not just "pong", add the following lines to our `index.js`:

 ```js
 const { users, tasks } = require('./db');
 ```

-- This allows us to access tasks and users objects from db file, and also, add other routes to our `index.js`:
+- Which allows us to access tasks and users objects from db file, and also, add other routes to our `index.js`:

 ```js
 app.get('/tasks', (req, res) => {